EPCCed/Light-Intro-to-HPC/content/Part0_Introduction/contents.md

 <!-- WIP: need to check this once the content has been completed -->
 <!-- This is being designed for life long learners: members of the general public with a broad interest in computing and in learning for wellbbeing.
 Need to include some text about WHO this is for? -->

-This course aims to introduce the key principles of high performance computing (HPC) and lead a discussion about the importantance of supercomputers (HPC systems) to society.
+This course aims to introduce the key principles of a concept called High Performance Computing (HPC) and lead us into a discussion about the importantance of supercomputers, or HPC systems, to society.

-This will start with a discussion about how supercomputers are different to personal computers or laptops, their purpose, their history and trends in modern supercomputing.
+This will start with highlighting how supercomputers are different to personal computers/laptops and introduce the need for supercomputing in society.
 We will then cover material on the fundamentals of using HPC and performing calculations in parallel, leading into a discussion about performance and distributed memory architectures.
+We will summarise by presenting modern trends in supercomputing and predicting what might come next.

-Throughout this course we will highlight real-world examples and the impact supercomputing has on society and our every day lives.
+Throughout this course you will see images from the ARCHER2 community to showcase the research making an impact on the world around us.
+[ARCHER2](https://www.archer2.ac.uk/) is the UK National Supercomputing Service, it is a world class advanced computing resource for UK researchers.
+ARCHER2 is provided by UKRI, EPCC, HPE Cray and the University of Edinburgh.

 <!-- How do people get an account?
 For life long learners will I need to provide instructions? -->
 ```{prereq}